 People receive safe and person-centred care.
-Visits to people's homes are carried out mostly by two members of staff.
-Staff told us they were grateful for this time 'working together' and felt it was essential time for support, reflection and discussion.
-We spoke with staff who told us they had received training in palliative care, end of life care and a range of mandatory training including dementia training, safeguarding of adults at risk of abuse and have policies and procedures to guide them.
+Visits to people's homes are carried out mostly by two members of staff with a pool car used by staff throughout the shift.
+Staff said they were grateful for time 'working together' and felt it was essential time for support, reflection and discussion.
+We spoke with staff who told us they had received training in palliative care, end of life care and a range of mandatory training including dementia training, safeguarding adults safeguarding of adults at risk of abuse and have policies and procedures to guide them.
 All new care staff complete a five-day induction prior to commencing the role and a range of classroom and online training continually available for all staff.
 The service delivers high quality outcomes for people with a support of professional input ensuring people are provided with exemplary care at all times.
-Comments from staff include "I am really well supported, have plenty of time in between the visits carried out".
-"We all look after each other really, we are a really good team".
+Comments from staff include "So well supported, we have plenty of time to carry out additional training if we want", "I have been really well supported the past few weeks when I have needed it", couldn't ask for more really".